oktadev/okta-kong-origin-example/README.md

 Grab a cup of coffee...

-Next, we'll create a Docker network for all our containers to use:
+When the images are created, we'll next create a private Docker network for all our containers to use:

 ```
 docker network create okta-kong-bridge